edgarfinn/React-Intermediate-Reference/README.md

 ### Handling varying endpoints

-Using a colon within a path introduces a wild, allowing the value to vary depending on which specific instance of an endpoint you request (for example, a specific blog post, identified by its ```id```).
+Using a colon within a path introduces a variable wild-card, allowing the value to vary depending on which specific instance of an endpoint you request (for example, a specific blog post, identified by its ```id```).

 ```js